-- c.
-Verification of first-time homebuyer requirement. - d.
-Verification of submitted application and documentation. - e.
-Once Applicants file is complete8 and evaluation of file has been completed, PRHFA will issue an Eligibility Notice or an Adverse Eligibility Notice to the Applicant. - 1) If, Adverse Eligibility Notice is sent, the Applicant has the right to Appeal the determination if he/she believes an error has occurred, as provided herein. - 4.
-Housing counseling - 5.
-Lending Institution conducts property review process (i.e. inspection, appraisal, etc.). - 6.
+- 4. Lending Institution conducts property review process (i.e. inspection, appraisal, etc.). - 5.
 Property Eligibility Determination - a.
-Environmental Review - 1) A HUD Environmental Review will be performed on the property, by PRDOH or its authorized representative, prior to commitment of federal funds by PRHFA (24 C.F.R Part 50). - 2) The property must have no substantial adverse environmental factors as determined by an environmental review. - 3) Properties must not be located in a Special Flood Hazard Area (SFHA) or Coastal Barrier Resources area. - b.
-Selected properties must meet HUD Housing Quality Standards and all applicable local codes. - c.
-Redevelopment Incentive Determination - 1) PRDOH will review property's location and determine and certify whether the property is located within a designated urban center. - d.
-Property Review - 1) PRHFA will assess the Applicant's interested property as soon as possible after a case assignment has been received to document the current conditions and status of the eligible property. - 7.
-Final Determination of Assistance Amount - a.
-PRHFA will perform an underwriting review to determine the total amount of assistance (including prepaids and/or closing costs) to be awarded to the Applicant that will be listed in the Commitment Letter sent to the lender.
+Environmental Review - 1) A HUD Environmental Review will be performed on the property, by PRDOH or its authorized representative, prior to commitment of federal funds by PRHFA (24 C.F.R.
+Part 50). - 2) The property must have no substantial adverse environmental factors as determined by an environmental review. - 3) Properties must not be located in a Special Flood Hazard Area (SFHA) or Coastal Barrier Resources area. - b.
+Selected properties must meet HUD Housing Quality Standards (HQS), and all applicable local codes. - c.
+Property must be able to be acquired through a valid deed, free and clear of any lien and encumbrance that may affect PRDOH'S rights over the property under the Deed of Mortgage and Restrictive Covenants. - d.
+Redevelopment Incentive Determination - 1) PRDOH will review property's location and determine and certify whether the property is located within a designated urban center. - e.
+Property Review

-8 A complete application is one for which "PRHFA has received all the information that PRHFA requires from an Applicant in evaluating applications for the HBA Program".
+6 A complete application is one for which "PRHFA has received all the information that PRHFA requires from an Applicant in evaluating applications for the HBA Program."